 - For each message the number of leaf IEs shall not exceed 16000.

-- The maximum size of the JSON body of any HTTP request shall not exceed 2 million bytes.
+- The maximum size of the JSON body of any HTTP request/response shall not exceed 2 million bytes.

 - The maximum nesting depth of leaves shall not exceed 32."